Designers may generate plans by hand or computer to convey ideas.

 Portfolio

 Ask to see examples of your designer’s work.
 Look at their portfolio as examples of the designer’s abilities.
-See if they have done projects of similar complexity and scale to what you envision.
+See if they have designed projects of similar complexity and scale to what you envision.
 Also remember, very talented designers may not have an extensive portfolio if they are new to the industry.
-It takes several years for new projects to look established and to get quality photos of these sites.
+It takes several years for designs to be implemented, projects to look established, and to get quality photos of the sites.

 The Process

 Bring your landscape designer onto your project as early as possible, especially if you’re undergoing major construction.
 Working with a landscape designer along with your architect or builder allows you to make better decisions along the way.
-Landscape designers can determine the best locations for walkways, patios, garages or pools, and ensure that beds are wide enough to contain standard plants.
-Your designer may also help you protect important trees and soils which may be damaged during construction.
+Landscape designers can determine the best locations for walkways, patios, garages or pools, and sometimes even the house!
+Good design also ensures that beds are wide enough to contain desired plants.
+Additionally, your designer may help you protect important trees and soils which may be damaged during construction.
 Many construction considerations will have lasting impacts on your landscape which are best made by landscape professionals.

 Initial Meeting- Determine Goals